 |Facility Ownership||Louisiana and Delta Railroad|

 |Track Ownership||BNSF Railway|

 |5 Short Term Parking Spaces||Accessible Payphones||Accessible Platform|

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 Local Community Links:

-The New Iberia station is a brick structure constructed in 1900 by the Texas and New Orleans Railroad, a predecessor to the Southern Pacific Railroad.
+The New Iberia depot is a red brick structure constructed in 1900 by the Texas and New Orleans Railroad, a predecessor to the Southern Pacific Railroad.
 It also serves as headquarters for the Louisiana & Delta Railroad, which was established in 1987.
-Listed on the National Register of Historic Places, the depot exhibits characteristics of the Romanesque style popular at the end of the 19th century.
+Listed on the National Register of Historic Places, the building exhibits characteristics of the Romanesque style popular at the end of the 19th century.

 Thanks to the efforts of local historian Shane K. Bernard, Ph.D., the platform at thereceived new benches, trash receptacles and potted plants in late 2013.
 The project, which creates a more welcoming impression for rail travelers, was financed by a $1,250 grant from the .
 Community members stepped in to help Bernard install the benches and fill the planters.
 In addition, depot owner Louisiana & Delta Railroad fixed platform lighting, and Amtrak plans to install new signage.